romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 Hypothetically speaking, using Iterable, you could process 100,000,000 items, or more, assuming you can somehow generate that many items in the time allotted.

+all the queried record of a batch class will be of a single batch

+The limit for a QueryLocator is 50,000,000 records, the maximum size for any query (including API-based SOQL calls).
+The there is no hard limit for Iterable, though you're still limited by both CPU time (limit 60,000 ms/1 minute) and total start time (10 minutes); in practice, it might be hard to get up to even 50 million rows in that time, but it is likely theoretically possible.

+In addition, Iterable return types have no hard maximum scope size, unlike QueryLocator, which will not allow more than 2,000 records per execute call.
+Other limits may limit how many items you can actually process (e.g. heap or CPU time), but there's no inherent hard limit for scope size.

+Hypothetically speaking, using Iterable, you could process 100,000,000 items, or more, assuming you can somehow generate that many items in the time allotted.